Mechanical, Materials and Aerospace Engineering

 - a minimum period of 4-week as a non-skilled worker at the end of the first year (in July and/or August) in order to acquire first-hand experience of industrial realities and company structures,

 - a minimum of 3 months at the end of year 3, preferably directly related to the final project in semester 6, to develop operational skills and use the knowledge and know-how gained on the IBMMAE programme.
 This final internship may also provide an interesting employment opportunity directly after graduation.

 Based on its extensive network of partner companies in France and abroad, INSA Lyon offers support in finding appropriate internships.
 It is however recommended that students undertake their own internship research as this is an excellent preparation for entering the job market.
-To this end, specific professional modules on CVs, job interviews, written reports, oral presentations, etc. are offered in year 3 to help students find their final internship and write and defend their internship reports.
+To this end, specific professional modules on CVs, job interviews, written reports, oral presentations, etc. are offered to help students find their final internship and write and defend their internship reports.

 The Bachelor in Mechanical, Materials and Aerospace Engineering is tailored to English-speaking students of all nationalities who have an interest in Technology, Applied Sciences and Aeronautics.
 A good level in Mathematics and Physics is a pre-requisite.
 The entry requirements are:

 No minimum French level required.

 All students whose secondary education has not been taught through the medium of English must provide proof of English language proficiency at level C1 based on externally recognised tests (TOEFL, IELTS, TOEIC, etc.).
 C1 level in the European Common Framework of Reference for Languages corresponds to ‘Proficient User’.
 Some examples of C1 equivalences: Cambridge English Advanced (CAE), IELTS 7-8, TOEFL iBT > 100, TOEIC 880, PTE General Level 4, etc.